amykapernick/modern_front_end_fundamentals/docs/semantic-html/docs.md

 ### 1.4.3 Addresses

 You can use the [`address` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/address) to provide a more semantic wrapper around address details.
-This isn’t limited to physical location addresses, but can also be used for email addresses and phone numbers as well.
+This isn't limited to physical location addresses, but can also be used for email addresses and phone numbers as well.

 ```html
 <address>